istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

     reviews-v1-77c65dc5c6-kjvxs     1/1     Running   0          9s
     {{< /text >}}

-1. Scale the deployments: let each version of each microservice run in three pods.
+1. After the four services achieve the `Running` status, scale the deployments: let each version of each microservice run in three pods.

     {{< text bash >}}
     $ kubectl scale deployments --all --replicas 3